 A bit about us:

 Our team is made up of a group of enthusiastic people.
-We have players from age 13 to 83.
+We have players from age 12 to senior.
 It is just plain that much fun!

 Playing wheelchair basketball allows us to still play a team sport, especially since many of us could not necessarily do so without the wheelchair.
 Some of us enjoy playing wheelchair basketball, even though we don’t normally use a wheelchair.
 The inclusion of people without mobility challenges allows our team to exist.
 The diversity of our different abilities makes our games interesting.